-With more than 15 years of specialized experience, Alternative to Meds Center has become a respected authority in medication withdrawal.
-Using effective holistic therapies and Integrative Medicine, we have published evidence demonstrating that over 77% of people discontinuing antidepressant medication and replacing them with less toxic options and lifestyle changes perform symptomatically better than while medicated.
+With more than 15 years of specialized experience, Alternative to Meds Center has become a respected authority in tapering off antidepressants safely.
+Using effective holistic therapies and Integrative Medicine, we have published evidence demonstrating that over 77% of people tapering from antidepressant medication found relief by replacing them with less toxic options.
+Lifestyle changes, counseling, targeted supplementation, and other guided changes can allow a person to do much better in terms of relief from symptoms, more energy, a better quality of life, etc., compared to their state while on medication.

 Paroxetine Tapering Help is Available

-Alternative to Meds Center offers programs for persons who have decided that getting off paroxetine or other medications is a better option than continuing to suffer from side effects of prescription drugs.
-It is possible, as well, that the results of antidepressant treatment didn’t meet their expectations.
-Typically, where one drug did not provide the desired results, a prescribing doctor will “try another one”, and this can, unfortunately, lead to complications in treatment.
-This can result in a patient still suffering from original symptoms, as well as drug side effects.
+Weaning off paroxetine is a comprehensive process that can be administered safely and gently at Alternative to Meds Center.
+Our highly specialized medical staff do have the experience and knowledge that is required for a smooth and gentle paroxetine titration experience.
+Alternative to Meds Center offers programs for persons who have decided that getting off paroxetine or other medications is a better option than continuing on a medication that is ineffective and also to suffer from side effects.
+It is possible that the results of antidepressant treatment didn’t meet their expectations.
+Typically, where one drug did not provide the desired results, a prescribing doctor will “try another one,” repeatedly, and this can, unfortunately, lead to further complications in treatment.
+This experimentation can result in a patient still suffering from the original symptoms, as well as mounting drug side effects.

-At the Alternative to Meds Center, our program has been carefully put together to provide the tools, methods, staff expertise, pleasant environment and best strategies for how to get off paroxetine in a warm and compassionate, very well-staffed, nurturing setting.
+At Alternative to Meds Center, our program has been carefully put together to provide the tools, methods, staff expertise, pleasant environment, and best strategies for how to get off paroxetine in a warm and compassionate, very well-staffed, nurturing setting.

 Paroxetine Tapering Plus Enhanced Health